60 Ft. Dolls: Later history

-Richard Parfitt played as a session musician after the band split, working with the likes of McAlmont & Butler and Dido, and later released a solo album called "Highlights in Slow Motion" in 2002.
-He started teaching songwriting at Bath Spa University and then in 2015 Richard became a senior lecturer in popular and commercial music at the University of South Wales.
+Richard Parfitt played as a session musician after the band split, working with the likes of McAlmont & Butler and Dido, and later released a solo album called Highlights in Slow Motion in 2002.
+He started teaching songwriting at Bath Spa University and then in 2015 became a senior lecturer in popular and commercial music at the University of South Wales.

-Welsh pop-soul singer Duffy credits Richard Parfitt with "changing her life" and setting her on the road to fame after he hooked her up with manager Jeanette Lee.
+Welsh pop-soul singer Duffy credits Parfitt with "changing her life" and setting her on the road to fame after he hooked her up with manager Jeanette Lee.

-Carl Bevan took a few years off from music, before getting into producing into 2008.
-Later, he produced Black Junk, the 2011 album by Cardiff trio Exit_International, which was shortlisted in the 2012 Welsh Music Awards.
+Bevan took a few years off from music, before getting into producing into 2008.
+Later, he produced Black Junk, the 2011 album by Cardiff trio Exit International, which was shortlisted in the 2012 Welsh Music Awards.
 In 2012 the former 60 Ft.
 Dolls drummer launched a new project, the female-fronted rock and roll band The Lash.

 The Big 3 was re-released as a 2CD special edition in 2015 by 3 Loop Music, including B-sides chosen by the band and tracks from their Peel sessions.

-Carl Bevan's death was announced on 9 August 2024.
+Bevan's death was announced on 9 August 2024.
 He was 51.